 The historical rate of failures for product candidates in clinical development is extremely high.
 In November 2012, we announced successful results from the Phase 3 -020 Study of pimavanserin for PDP.
 Additionally, in December 2016, we announced positive top-line results from our Phase 2 exploratory study of pimavanserin in patients with AD Psychosis, those results may not be predictive of the results of any additional studies that we are currently undertaking or may undertake in the future with pimavanserin, including the post-marketing studies we committed to conduct in connection with FDA approval of NUPLAZID and the ongoing studies of pimavanserin in various indications.
-We believe that pimavanserin also may have utility in indications other than in PDP, such as in DRP and schizophrenia.
-However, prior to the Phase 3 HARMONY study that we initiated in the fourth quarter of 2017, which was stopped early for efficacy in September 2019, we had never tested pimavanserin in clinical studies where the primary outcome was for the broad indication of DRP, and prior to the studies in schizophrenia that we initiated in the fourth quarter of 2016, we had only conducted a Phase 2 trial for pimavanserin as a co-therapy treatment in schizophrenia.
+We believe that pimavanserin also may have utility in indications other than in PDP, such as in ADP and schizophrenia.
+However, prior to the Phase 3 HARMONY study that we initiated in the fourth quarter of 2017, which was stopped early for efficacy in September 2019, we had never tested pimavanserin in clinical studies where the primary outcome was for the indication of DRP, and prior to the studies in schizophrenia.
 There is no guarantee that we will have the same level of success with pimavanserin in other studies that we had with the -020 Study, the HARMONY study and the ADVANCE study.
 For example, in July 2020 we announced top-line results from the Phase 3 CLARITY study evaluating pimavanserin as an adjunctive treatment with SSRI/SNRI drugs in MDD.
 In this study pimavanserin did not achieve statistical significance on the primary endpoint.
 Further, there is no guarantee that we will be successful at all in ongoing or future studies for additional indications or in our post-marketing studies, or that future results of studies of NUPLAZID for treatment in PDP or for other indications will be positive.
-Moreover, there can be no assurance that a positive study outcome will ultimately result
+Moreover, there can be no assurance that a positive study outcome will ultimately result in approval by the FDA.